 Southern Tier Singers’ Collective

 I founded STSC in October of 2018.
-The group is based in Binghamton, New York, and draws singers from as far as Ithaca, Oneonta, and northeast Pennsylvania.
+The group is based in Binghamton, New York, and draws singers from as far as Elmira, Ithaca, Oneonta, Poughkeepsie, Rochester, and northeast Pennsylvania.
 STSC was formed in order to offer a wide variety of vocal ensemble music in multiple configurations, ranging from an intimate one-singer-per-part madrigal ensemble to a chamber choir of thirty-two accomplished singers.
 The organization’s debut concert on October 26, 2018 featured eighteen singers in a performance of Spanish Renaissance composer Tomás Luis de Victoria’s Missa O quam gloriosum.
 Subsequent performances have featured a program of Italian Renaissance madrigals, a program of music for Lent, a collaboration with Binghamton University and SUNY-Oneonta for Ralph Vaughan Williams’ Dona Nobis Pacem, and a program of music for All Souls featuring Dale Trumbore’s How to Go On.

 I currently direct the 60-voice SATB Harpur Chorale, the 40-voice SSAA Treble Chorus, and the 16-voice SATB Chamber Singers at Binghamton University.
 In the October of 2018, the Harpur Chorale was the featured choir in the Binghamton Philharmonic’s Video Games Live concerts.
-In December of 2018, the Chamber Singers served as the demonstration choir for the choral conducting masterclass at the NYSSMA winter conference.
-Recent repertoire with the BU choral ensembles has included Ralph Vaughan Williams’ Dona Nobis Pacem (with STSC and the SUNY-Oneonta VOCI Chamber Singers) as well as works ranging from Palestrina, Schubert, Brahms, Rachmaninoff, and Poulenc to living composers such as Kathleen Allan, Eric Barnum, Christine Donkin, Ola Gjeilo, Jocelyn Hagen, Craig Hella Johnson, Stephen Hatfield, Gwyneth Walker, Eric Whitacre, and Austin Wintory.
+In December of 2018, the Chamber Singers served as the demonstration choir for the choral conducting masterclass at the NYSSMA winter conference, and they have collaborated twice with Chicago’s acclaimed Fifth House Ensemble.
+Representative repertoire with the BU choral ensembles includes Ralph Vaughan Williams’ Dona Nobis Pacem (with STSC and the SUNY-Oneonta VOCI Chamber Singers) as well as works ranging from Palestrina, Schubert, Brahms, Rachmaninoff, and Poulenc to living composers such as Kathleen Allan, Eric Barnum, Jocelyn Chambers, Christine Donkin, Ola Gjeilo, Jocelyn Hagen, Adolphus Hailstork, Craig Hella Johnson, Stephen Hatfield, Jessie Montgomery, Zanaida Robles, Gwyneth Walker, Eric Whitacre, and Austin Wintory.

 Collaborations with Living Composers

 Bringing new music to life is always a thrill, and I am an eager collaborator in presenting works by living composers.
-I have worked particularly closely with composers Shireen Abu-Khader, David Arbury, Thomas Howe, Dale Trumbore, Mari Valverde, and Austin Wintory.
+I have worked particularly closely with composers Shireen Abu-Khader, David Arbury, Jessica Curry, Thomas Howe, Zanaida Robles, Dale Trumbore, Mari Valverde, and Austin Wintory.
 The choirs at Binghamton University frequently work with student composers to premiere new works.

 Workshops, Festivals and Clinics